-Internet technology has been considered as one of the instruments accelerating a country's economic growth (1).
+Internet technology has been considered as one of the instruments accelerating a country's economic growth [1].
 Because through the internet many opportunities can be created, many inventions are innovated, many works and knowledge are distributed.
 The internet makes it easier for economic transactions and the production, consumption and distribution of products and services.

 According to data released by Hootsuit in collaboration with, We are Social, there were 175.4 million internet users in Indonesia in January 2020.
-The number has increased by 17 percent or equivalent to 25 million new users recorded from the previous year (2).
+The number has increased by 17 percent or equivalent to 25 million new users recorded from the previous year [2].

 The growth of financial technology as one of the impacts from the development of internet technology in Indonesia.
-Financial technology according to Bank Indonesia is the application of technology in the financial system which produces derivative products in the form of new products, services, technology and / or business models (3).
-The development of financial technology has benefits for consumers, businesses, and the national economy, especially in terms of efficiency, continuity, security, and reliability of the products of the products of the products in the products of the products in the products of the prod users in Indonesia.
-This indicates that approximately 8 out of 10 internet users in Indonesia have made online purchases (6).
+Financial technology according to Bank Indonesia is the application of technology in the financial system which produces derivative products in the form of new products, services, technology and / or business models [3].
+The development of financial technology has benefits for consumers, businesses, and the national economy, especially in terms of efficiency, continuity, security, and reliability of the payment system.

 Another impact of the development of the internet is the existence of e-commerce.
 E-commerce is the activity of buying and selling goods and or services, or the transmission of funds or data through electronic networks, especially the internet.
-With the development of information technology and software, this has made conventional transactions possible electronically (4).
+With the development of information technology and software, this has made conventional transactions possible electronically [4].

-We Are Social states that Indonesia is a country with the highest level of e-commerce adoption (use) in the world (5).
-The data shows 88 percent of the total number of internet
+We Are Social states that Indonesia is a country with the highest level of e-commerce adoption (use) in the world [5].
+The data shows 88 percent of the total number of internet users in Indonesia.
+This indicates that approximately 8 out of 10 internet users in Indonesia have made online purchases [6].

+Fig. 1.
 Ecommerce Adoption Statistic

 However, according to We Are Social data, Indonesia is still far behind in the use of financial technology in both banking and other financial facilities.
-Even still lower than the global average which is indeed low, namely only 33 percent of total internet users who use it (5) (6).
+Even still lower than the global average which is indeed low, namely only 33 percent of total internet users who use it [5], [6].
 Then mobile payment users as the payment for e-commerce transactions only 24 percent of the internet users.
 This is contradictory considering the high internet users and the level of e-commerce usage in Indonesia, apparently has not been able to boost the level of financial technology adoption, especially mobile payment.